Doug Bird

-James Douglas Bird (born March 5, 1950) is a retired Major League Baseball pitcher from 1973 to 1983.
+James Douglas Bird (March 5, 1950 – September 24, 2024) was an American Major League Baseball pitcher.
+He played from 1973 to 1983.
 Bird was drafted by the Kansas City Royals in the third round of the 1969 amateur draft's secondary phase.

+Biography

 During his career, Bird was used in a variety of pitching roles, frequently shifting from the bullpen to the starting rotation and back.
 Bird appeared in six postseason games from 1976 through 1978, all with the Royals, and each time against the New York Yankees, posting a 2.35 ERA in 7.2 innings pitched.
-After good work in the 1976 and 1977 playoffs, Bird is most known for surrendering a two-run homer to Thurman Munson in the eighth inning of Game Three during the 1978 American League Championship Series.
+After good work in the 1976 and 1977 playoffs, Bird surrendered a two-run home run to Thurman Munson in the eighth inning of Game Three during the 1978 American League Championship Series.

+Bird died in Asheville, North Carolina on September 24, 2024, at the age of 74.